-She was born to Louis and Mary (Halkin) Wiener on November 13, 1927, in New York City.
-She received her B.A. from Hunter College in 1947 and her B.H.L. (bachelor of Hebrew letters) from the Seminary College of Jewish Studies in 1948.
-Also in 1948, she married Gerson D. Cohen, a Jewish historian who later became chancellor of the Jewish Theological Seminary of America (1983–1986).
-The couple had two children, Jeremy and Judith.
+Cohen was born to Louis and Mary (Halkin) Wiener on November 13, 1927, in New York City.
+She received her B.A. from Hunter College in 1947 and her BHL (bachelor of Hebrew letters) from the Seminary College of Jewish Studies in 1948.
+The same year she married Gerson D. Cohen, a Jewish historian who later became chancellor of the Jewish Theological Seminary of America (1983–1986).
+The couple had two children, Jeremy, and Judith.

-Naomi Cohen went on to earn a master’s degree in 1949 and a Ph.D. in 1955 from Columbia University.
+Naomi Cohen went on to earn a master’s degree in 1949 and a PhD in 1955 from Columbia University.
 In 1962, she was appointed assistant professor of history at Hunter College of the City University of New York.
 In 1968, she was made an associate professor, and became a full professor in 1973.
 She was also on the faculty of the Graduate Center of the City University of New York and of the Jewish Theological Seminary of America.
-She retired in 1996 and moved to Israel.
+Her husband died in 1991, and Cohen herself retired in 1996 and moved to Israel.